tyrchen/rust-training/slides/rust-training-all-in-one.md

 - trait object is a fat pointer (automatically converted)
   - normal pointer reference to the value
   - vtable (vtable pointer)
-    - unlike C++, it is not a ptr in struct
+    - unlike C++/Java, it is not a ptr in struct
 - dynamic dispatch